 Infant Mental Health Awareness Week

 Infant Mental Health Awareness Week runs every June.
-It provides an opportunity for everyone to help raise awareness of this important part of early childhood development and to share work they are doing.
-This year, it took place from 7th-12th June.
+It provides an opportunity for everyone working in the sector to raise awareness of the importance of babies' social and emotional development, and to share work they are doing.

-There was huge engagement in 2020's Infant Mental Health Awareness Week which ran from 7th-12th June, making it the most successful IMHAW since the week started in 2016.
+There was huge engagement in 2020's Infant Mental Health Awareness Week across the UK and around the world.

 We created a new infographic explaining what infant mental health is and why it matters, see here.